MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 </br>

 4. Choose the "ZigbeeMinimal" sample application.
 Click Next.
 See Figure 3‑4.
-    **ZigbeeMinimal**: This is a Zigbee minimal network-layer application suitable as a starting point for new application development.
+    **ZigbeeMinimal**: This is a Zigbee minimal application suitable as a starting point for new application development.
 <div align="center">
   <img src="files/ZB-Zigbee-Hands-on-Forming-and-Joining/select_ZigbeeMinimal_sample_application.png">
 </div>